jamescherti/minimal-emacs.d/README.md

 (setq tooltip-delay 0.4)        ; Delay before showing a tooltip after mouse hover (default: 0.7) (setq tooltip-short-delay 0.08) ; Delay before showing a short tooltip (Default: 0.1) (tooltip-mode 1)

+;; Configure the built-in Emacs server to start after initialization, ;; allowing the use of the emacsclient command to open files in the ;; current session.
+(use-package server
+  :ensure nil
+  :commands server-start
+  :hook
+  (after-init . server-start))
 ```

 It is also recommended to read the following articles: